sokcheng/Kitsuchan-NG/README.md

 By default, Kitsuchan-NG responds to mentions as its default command prefix.
 You can override this with the aforementioned `COMMAND_PREFIX` parameter.

+# Logging

+If you create a guild, and make a channel called either `log` or something that starts with `log-`, Kitsuchan-NG will automatically post logs there.